 Feel free to ask any questions related to volunteering in the TG group.

-- Sign up to available shifts on the management page (first come, first served)
+- Assign yourself to available shifts on the management page (first come, first served)

 - Come to one of the kick off meetings at the conference venue, we'll announce in the TG group and also list here

 Perks for volunteers

 - Get an awesome EuroPython Volunteer T-Shirt that you can keep and show off to your friends and a mention on the website to stay there forever :-) (1 slot activity)